 Events at Tin City

 Every year during the last weekend in October, the annual Stone Crab Festival kicks off stone crab season, bringing serious fun to seafood lovers with a full weekend of live music, activities, special pricing on sightseeing cruises, and—of course—fresh stone crab claws.
 Want to make a weekend of it around Tin City?
-Several hotels are within walking distance, including Bayfront Inn on 5th, Holiday Inn Express & Suites, Hyatt House, Naples Bay Resort & Marina, Red Roof PLUS & Suites, La Quinta Inn & Suites, Lemon Tree Inn, The Inn on Fifth, Bellasera and Trianon Old Naples.
+Several hotels are within walking distance, including Bayfront Inn on 5th, Holiday Inn Express & Suites, Hyatt House, Naples Bay Resort & Marina, Red Roof PLUS & Suites, La Quinta Inn & Suites, Lemon Tree Inn, The Inn on Fifth, Bellasera and The Capri Inn.

-Situated on Naples Bay, this Mediterranean-style mixed-use shopping, dining and residential area is easily accessible by boat, car or foot via the under-bridge walkway from Tin City.
+Situated on Naples Bay, Bayfront is a Mediterranean-style mixed-use shopping, dining and residential area is easily accessible by boat, car or foot via the under-bridge walkway from Tin City.